lwang051/Vehicle-Location-Monitoring-System/README.md

     http://localhost:9005

-Press "Start simulation".
+Click "Start simulation".
 Change to the dashboard window.
 See the vehicles moving along the [**pre-defined paths**](../master/simulation-service/src/main/resources/fixture.json).
 Note that each path is defined as a polyline encrypted to a string.

+Change to the simulator window, and go back to previous page.
+Click "Cancel simulation" to stop the simulation.
+#### Shut down:
+1. Close web browser windows.
+2. In each Terminal tab, press Ctrl + C to shut down each service.
+3. Shut down Docker.
+4. Shut down Postman.